teraspora/voronoi/README.md

 ## Mathematical note

 Distance may be defined in terms of any valid distance metric, but generally some form of Minkowski distance, such as Euclidean distance (order 2) or Manhattan distance (order 1).
-Here I'm using the latter.
+Here I'm using the latter (sum of the differences of the components of the vectors).

 ## Algorithm